 The Bose Solo 5 has very little in the way of sound customization, so much so that it earned a low score of 4.
 You can adjust the bass level, and it also has a 'dialogue mode' that is supposed to boost the sound of voices.
 However, this mode sounds suspiciously similar to just having the bass on its lowest setting.

-The TaoTronics TT-SK15 and the Q Acoustics M4 were the worst scorers in this metric, both earning a paltry 2 out of 10.
-Neither of these models offer any kind of EQ adjustments or any programmed sound modes, outside of volume.
-If you want to customize their sound you'll have to hope the device you're using them with has some sound customization options.
+The Q Acoustics M4 was the worst scorer in this metric, earning a paltry 2 out of 10.
+It doesn't offer any kind of EQ adjustments or any programmed sound modes, outside of volume.
+If you want to customize their sound you'll have to hope the device you're using has some sound customization options.

 The ideal soundbar placement is directly below the TV, so it will inevitably occupy a conspicuous spot in your living room.
 Such prominent placement necessitates pleasing aesthetics.
 Design and style are inherently subjective, so we awarded scores in this metric, well, subjectively.
-In our minds the ideal soundbar would have a simple and elegant design, look solid and well constructed, but not have an overbearing visual presence.
+In our minds, the ideal soundbar would have a simple design, look well-constructed, but not have an overbearing visual presence.
 We also prefer more basic colors like black that can somewhat blend into the background.
 Silver accents add some visual flair, but we'd rather keep our eyes focused on the movie rather than the speaker.
 We judged all of our models against that ideal.

 Our favorite model from a design perspective was the Editors' Choice Award winning Sonos Playbar.
 Its solid metal chassis and mesh speaker have a classic look that oozes a sense of quality.
 The sleek lines allow it to blend into any living room, whether it's sitting on top of a media stand or mounted to the wall.
 If we're being really nitpicky, we could do without the dark grey accent along the front of the bar, but it's subdued enough that it doesn't annoy us too much.

 The Yamaha YAS-108 opts for a curvier design.
 This looks nice and certainly would fit into some living rooms, but doesn't quite have the universal appeal of some of the more simple designs.
-The TaoTronics TT-SK15 has a fairly simple, all black design that is interrupted by one light grey accent right in the middle.
-We kind of wish that accent wasn't there, but it's still a fairly nice design.
-We like the all black design and nice cloth speaker coverings of the Q Acoustics M4.
+We like the all-black design and nice cloth speaker coverings of the Q Acoustics M4.
 However, it is a bit bulkier and less sleek than some of the other models.